aaronmoore2026/ci-docs/docs/examples/index.md

 ---

-## How to Use These Examples
+# How to Use These Examples

 1. Clone or download the repository.
 2. Read the README inside each example folder.
 3. Modify file paths and resource requests for your project.
 4. Submit jobs using HTCondor on JSU systems.

-New users should complete **training modules** before running large workloads.
+New users should complete the **training modules** before running large workloads.

+➡ Training:
+/ci-docs/training/

 ---

-## Need Help?
+# Need Help?

 The **Cyberinfrastructure Facilitation Team** can assist with: